Join our two-week summer program at Loma Linda University to learn about mental health and see if social work is the career for you!

 - Personal Statement: Submit with your online application a 3000-character personal statement that discusses your future college and career plans, how this program would help you in the pursuit of your plans, and your commitment to serve the community.
 Please make a statement of commitment to complete the two weeks of full-time hours during the summer program.

-- Transcripts and Recommendation Letters: Submit most current high school transcripts from all high schools attended and three letters of recommendations, preferably from high school teachers and high school counselors.
-Letters of recommendation may be sent by email to firstname.lastname@example.org.
+- Transcripts and Recommendation Letters: Submit most current high school or community college transcripts from all schools attended for the last academic year and three letters of recommendation, preferably from teachers and school counselors.
+Letters of recommendation may be sent by email to email@example.com.
 If emailed, the letter should be sent directly from the recommender's email account, on letterhead of the institution were the recommender is employed, and should be signed and saved as a PDF.
 Transcripts and letters of recommendation may also be mailed to the following address:

 Loma Linda University